MartinBarker/bashAlbumExporter/README.md

 If you don't want to change the video filename; just don't include those last two paramenters when you run the script:
 $ ./script.sh media/ mp3 front.jpg 1 - 1

-# bashAlbumExporter
-Place this script inside a folder with audio files and an image to export video files for each song.
-This script uses ffmpeg to export the videos, and uses command line arguments to specify background image, file type, output filename format, and whether or not to render a full album video.
-Run this script on linux / MACOSX / bash terminals.

 Example:
 ```